aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsx-to-gif/_index.md

 The following example demonstrates how to convert XLSX to GIF in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSX into GIF.
+Follow the easy steps to convert XLSX to GIF.
 Upload your XLSX file, then simply save it as GIF file.
 For both XLSX reading and GIF writing you can use fully qualified filenames.
 The output GIF content and formatting will be identical to the original XLSX document.

 {{% /blocks/products/pf/agp/text %}}